cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 Bg       Background Score  Average score of all-against-all contacts
 ======== ================= ===========================================

-.. hint:: The highest value in every column is marked with a star.

-Extra parameters can be passed to STRIKE:
+It is also possible to use extra parameters, which can be passed to STRIKE as follow:

 ::

-  Standard common line for STRIKE options:
+  Generic common line for STRIKE:
-  ##: t_coffee -other_pg seq_reformat -in sample_3Dseq1.aln -in2 sample_3Dseq1.template \
+  ##: t_coffee -other_pg seq_reformat -in sample_3Dseq1.aln -in2 sample_3Dseq1.template -action \
-      -action +evaluate3D strike <max> <end> <strike matrix File> -output score_ascii
+      +evaluate3D strike <max> <end> <strike matrix File> -output score_ascii

+  Generic common line for colored output:
+  ##: t_coffee -other_pg seq_reformat -in sample_3Dseq1.aln -in2 sample_3Dseq1.template -action \
+      +evaluate3D strike <max> <end> <strike matrix File> -output score_html -out sample_3Dseq1.html

-The three parameters must be passed.
-Each one can be replaced with the string "def" if the default value is meant to be used.
+The three parameters must be passed!
+Each one can be replaced with the string **"def"** if the default value is meant to be used.

 ========== ======== =================================================
 Parameter  Default  Definition